 Mapping global threats from organised crime and the routes that crime groups traffic people can give an organisation an insight into their supply chain risk and the risk within vendor supply chains from the introduction of risks such as counterfeit products, child labour and modern slavery.

-Understanding your vendor and third party risk from transnational crime including corruption and fraud risk and the global profile and nexus that may increase the third party risk to an organisation, should be part of an organisations enhanced vetting procedures.
+Understanding your vendor and third party risk from transnational crime including corruption and fraud risk including the global profile and nexus that may increase the third party risk to an organisation.
+How do you collect and verify supplier data in your vetting procedures.

 Our risk mitigation frameworks and project risk planning backed up by exceptional expertise in the fields of anti-corruption and counter fraud, supply chain risk, quality assurance and forensic audit who have worked on small and large scale projects ensures that key risk areas and gaps in organisation controls are quickly identified and a route to risk mitigation is designed and introduced.